News: Happy Limerick Day From Stikins ® Labels

 (As we said – we’re really, really sorry!)

-For something that we’re much, much better at, why not visit stikins.co.uk to take a look at our superb stick on name labels; these easy to use, multipurpose name labels are designed to simply stick on and stay on – with no ironing and no sewing required – leaving busy parents time to get on with the more important things in life!
+For something that we’re much, much better at, why not check out our superb stick on name labels; these easy to use, multipurpose name labels are designed to simply stick on and stay on – with no ironing and no sewing required – leaving busy parents time to get on with the more important things in life!